madziaar/suno-knowledge-base/sunopormpten/README.md

 ## Styles

+Styles are limited to 120 characters total and should not be included in the song, this is crafted separately

 The system accepts a separate STYLE tag that is a simple comma separate list of genres and modifiers.
 Interestingly, commas are not necessary and you can get some really interesting hybrid styles without them.
 Here's one of my most successful examples:

 - `stoner space rock shoegaze slow build epic crescendos psychedelic riffing soaring solos pensive interludes long intro`